Universal upper bound for the entropy of superconducting vortices and the Nernst effect: Results

-Incompressibility leads to a phase-space reduction, the coordinate space itself becomes a phase space and the two coordinates do not commute.
-In the presence of a magnetic field this is tantamount to the well-known non-commutativity of the magnetic translations or of the guiding centres of charged particles in the first Landau level.
-Finite magnetic translations form nothing else than the group of area-preserving diffeomorphisms on the torus.
-This, however is just a special case.
-The non-commutativity follows generically from the dynamical symmetry of an incompressible quantum fluid, independently of a magnetic field \cite{ds}.
+Incompressibility leads to a phase-space reduction in each chiral sector, the coordinate space itself becomes a phase space, and the two coordinates do not commute.
+In the presence of the magnetic field, this is tantamount to the well-known non-commutativity of the magnetic translations or of the guiding centres of charged particles in the first Landau level.
+Finite magnetic translations form nothing else but the group of the area-preserving diffeomorphisms on the torus.
+Note, however, that an external magnetic field is just one possible mechanism leading to an incompressible quantum fluid.
+Other mechanisms can exist that lead to the same non-commutativity as a consequence of their dynamical symmetry\,\cite{ds}.
+In~the case of superconductors, the condensate is the origin of the non-commutativity.
+While in the magnetic case, the area that appears on the right-hand side of the non-normalized coordinate commutator is the square of the magnetic length, for superconductors it is the square of the superconducting correlation length $\xi$.
+For small values of the magnetic field, the gap relevant for incompressibility remains the superconducting gap, and the dynamical symmetry is preserved.
+This happens when the magnetic length is larger than the correlation length, $eB /\hbar c < 1/\xi^2$, which can be rewritten as $B < \Phi_0 /2\pi \xi^2 = B_{\rm cr2}$, with $\Phi_0$ the flux quantum and $B_{\rm cr2}$ the upper critical field of the type II superconductor.

+The immediate consequence of this non-commutativity is that the vortex wave function is a direct product of chiral wave functions of only one of the coordinates $x$ and $y$, while the other is realized as a momentum.
+The choice of which is a true coordinate and which is the conjugate momentum is called a choice of polarization in field theory.
+For~example, we can choose the vortex wave function as $\Phi (y)$ and realize $x$ as $x=-i d/dy$.
+Both possibilities are legitimate, and the polarization choice does not influence physical quantities.
+The really important point is that, as in standard quantum mechanics, due to incompressibility we have a generalized Heisenberg uncertainty relation between true coordinate and momentum,

+where we have used standard lengths to best expose the physical content of this equation.
+This means that the position of the quantum vortex in the plane cannot be specified more precisely than the area of $O(\xi^2)$.
+As in the standard quantum statistical mechanics, the 2D phase space decomposes into the fundamental cells of ``area'' $\hbar$ with each such cell containing no more than one fundamental quantum degree of freedom, and here the actual plane decomposes into the real cells of the area $A_{\rm fund}= O(\xi^2)$, each capable of accommodating at best one quantum vortex.
+Note that these cells do not have to be regular; it is only the area which is important.
+When all the cells are occupied, one cannot squeeze another vortex into the system since this would violate the condition (\ref{ghr}).